 Discover more for your classroom with Nature + STEAM Educator Workshops

 Discover how the study of nature can enhance STEAM curriculum and explore connections between art, science and technology that are essential for scientific study of nature in the modern world.
 Workshops are open to educators who work in a variety of settings, including schools, community centers, or informal learning settings.
-Five Act 48 credit hours are earned at each workshop.
+Act 48 credit hours are earned at each workshop.
 Registration is required.

 Fees and Registration